Art & Design Summer Workshops

 Capacity: 14

-In this Saturday workshop you will learn how to cut, stamp, and finish a custom tag for your precious pet.
-Participants can make as many tags as they’d like and leave whenever they are completed or stay for the entire time to make your tag a masterpiece.
+In this workshop you will learn how to cut, stamp, and finish a custom tag for yourself, a friend, or a precious pet.
+What could you customize with a well-crafted brass or coper name tag?
+Participants can leave whenever they are completed or stay for the entire time to make your tag a masterpiece.
+Participants and can make as many tags possible in the allotted time.

 Instructor: Erica A. Meier